micro-os-plus/micro-os-plus-iii/README.in.md

 * tests/gcc - compile test with host GCC compiler

 The ARM CMSIS RTOS validator is available from a [separate project](https://github.com/xpacks/arm-cmsis-rtos-validator).

+To run these tests, several Eclipse projects are available in a separate [GitHub project](https://github.com/micro-os-plus/eclipse-test-projects).

+## License

+µOS++ is provided free of charge under the terms of the [MIT License](https://opensource.org/licenses/MIT).